Characterization of Generalized Alpha-Beta Divergence and Associated Entropy Measures: Theoretical analysis of GAB entropy

-Theorem~\ref{thm:maxent-dist} may be regarded as a generalization of the results on the maximum entropy distribution obtained by Ghosh and Basu~\cite{ghosh2021scale}.
-Specifically, with the choice of $\Psi(x) = x$ for the logarithmic Alpha-Beta divergence, we find that $\Psi'(x)=1$ and $\Psi''(x) = 0$ for any $x \in \R$, and hence the self-proportionality relationships given in Eq.~\eqref{eqn:maxent-dist-type-1}-\eqref{eqn:maxent-dist-type-3} becomes extremely simplified, namely one can obtain a closed form solutions to all of these fixed-point proportionality equations.
+Theorem~\ref{thm:maxent-dist} may be regarded as a generalization of the results on the maximum entropy distribution obtained by~\cite{ghosh2021scale}.
+Specifically, with the choice of $\Psi(x) := \psi(e^x) = x$ for the logarithmic Alpha-Beta divergence, we find that $\Psi'(x)=1$ and $\Psi''(x) = 0$ for any $x \in \R$, and hence the self-proportionality relationships given in Eq.~\eqref{eqn:maxent-dist-type} become simplified, namely one can obtain a closed form solutions to all of these fixed-point proportionality equations.
+For example, when $\beta(\alpha+\beta) \neq 0$, the entropy maximizing distribution is $1/\alpha$-escorted version of a distribution from the power-law family, while this maximizer becomes a member of the classical exponential family at $\beta = 0 \neq \alpha$; interested readers are referred to~\cite{ghosh2021scale} for further details.

 In general, it is not known whether such a fixed-point proportionality relationship has a solution or if the solution is unique (up to a constant scaling factor) even if it exists.
-However, under the assumptions of Theorem~\ref{thm:gab-entropy-concave}, there is a guarantee of the concavity of the GAB entropy, which assures the uniqueness of the maximum entropy distribution, provided that the constraints~\eqref{eqn:maxent-constraints} have a feasible solution.
-Under such scenarios, one may start with any feasible solution $P_0$, compute its $\alpha$-escort distribution $Q_0$, and proceed by refining the estimate of $Q$ by carrying out one of the fixed-point equations~\eqref{eqn:maxent-dist-type-1}-\eqref{eqn:maxent-dist-type-3} iteratively until convergence.
+However, when the GAB entropy is concave, the uniqueness of the maximum entropy distribution is assured provided that the constraints~\eqref{eqn:maxent-constraints} have a feasible solution.
+Under such a scenario, one can numerically compute the maximum entropy distribution by following an iterative approach: start with any feasible solution $P_0$, compute its $\alpha$-escort distribution $Q_0$, and proceed by refining the estimate of $Q$ by carrying out one of the fixed-point equation~\eqref{eqn:maxent-dist-type} iteratively until convergence.
+While closed-form solutions are intractable, a careful look at Eq.~\eqref{eqn:maxent-dist-type} reveals many useful structures of the maximum entropy distribution.
+Let us indicate $K_1, K_2$ as some generic constants and $h(a_i) = \sum_{r=1}^m \lambda_r g_r(a_i)$.
+Then, structurally, the three different cases in Eq.~\eqref{eqn:maxent-dist-type} have the forms

+In all these cases, if $h(a_i)$ are same for all $a_i \in \Acal$, then the maximum entropy distribution is the uniform distribution over $\Acal$ as expected.
+Otherwise, the shape of the maximum entropy distribution is largely controlled by the shape of $h(a_i)$, i.e., the moment restrictions.
+It results in an implicit generalization of the exponential family of distributions, which includes Tsallis-type power law families and deformed exponential distributions as special cases~\citep{naudts2004estimators, tsallis2009introduction, amari2011geometry}.

+Although the above discussion pertains to the discrete distributions with finite alphabet set, Theorem~\ref{thm:maxent-dist} can be extended to discrete distributions with countably infinite support, and continuous distributions, provided all the required integrals (or sums) as in~\eqref{eqn:c1p-defn} remain finite and well-defined.
+For the finite alphabet case, the finiteness of these integrals (or sums) is automatic.